dmachard/go-dnscollector/docs/collectors/collector_powerdns.md

 Settings:

 - `listen-ip` (str) Local address to bind to.
 Defaults to `0.0.0.0`.
-  > Specifies the local address that the server will bind to.
+  > Set the local address that the server will bind to.
 If not provided, the server will bind to all available network interfaces (0.0.0.0).
 - `listen-port` (int) Local port to bind to.
 Defaults to `6001`.
-  > Specifies the local port that the server will listen on.
+  > Set the local port that the server will listen on.
 If not provided, the default port is 6001.
 - `tls-support` (bool) Set to true to enable TLS.
 Defaults to `false`.
   > Enables or disables TLS (Transport Layer Security) support.
 If set to true, TLS will be used for secure communication.
 - `tls-min-version` (str) Minimun TLS version to use.
 Default to `1.2`.